Santiago8888/Medium/Software-Pathology.md

 Before my research I used to consider genes as static, highly reliable compnents exhibiting a low degree of variance.
 However, almost 70% of humans suffer from a disease attributed to genetic disorders.

+The concept of genetics is foreign and difficult to translate to Software.
+Fortunately, through my experience I've participated and initiated in a fair ammount of Software projects.
+And I could argue a portion of these projects where doomed from the begining with their only hope of succeding through a radical change often called pivot.

 #### 3.7 We have an inmune system to heal ourselves.